1. Introduction

 In the case of the above figure, the 3 (out of 5) impact on confidentiality, is explained by the maximum value ROLFP regarding confidentiality.
 For example, 3 is the consequence of the person in case of disclosure of his personal file.

-To hide the consequences that will not consider.
+To hide the consequences that will not be considered.
 Click on the icon Hide.
 To show it again.
-Click on Show hidden consequences
+Click on Show hidden consequences.

 Operational Risk Table

 1. Select the primary asset.
-In this case, Department.
+In this case, GDPR legal obligations.

-3. Total of operational risks associated with primary asset.
+3. The figure shows the total operational risks associated with the primary asset.

 The operational risk table may or may not display the inherent risks.
 They are the operational risks that would impact the organization without any controls in place.
 To show this option see Creating a Risk Analysis.